chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Fixes

-- System: Fixed performance degradation for copy and move operations
+- Fixed performance degradation of copy & move operations
-- Fixed issue with using keyboard shortcut to delete a locked frame (constraints)
+- Fixed issue with using keyboard shortcut to delete a locked frame (when frame has constraints)

 ## Oct 20, 2023 - We go live!